ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 - Lines not starting with a comment sign (`#`) are treated as (shell) commands.
 They are  executed by the Shell Recorder.
 - Commands starting with `sudo` will be executed without `sudo`.
-- The Markdown Shell Recorder does not support multiline commands.
+- To extend a command over multiple lines add a backslash (`\`) at the end.
+Do not add a backlash at the last line of the multiline command.

 ### Checks